 It is a well-known treatment within the creative arts therapies which include art therapy, music therapy, play therapy, dance and movement therapy.
 Dramatherapy is recognised by The Department of Health and Social Care and National Institute for Health and Care Excellence (NICE).
-This form of creative therapy is widely used with people of all ages and backgrounds in the public sectors (schools, hospitals, prisons) as well as private practice.
+This form of creative therapy is widely used with people of all ages and backgrounds.

 Dramatherapy is about giving you a voice and space to express yourself freely.
 It is not necessary to have an arts or acting background to begin Dramatherapy.

 Like counselling and psychotherapy, talking is a key component in Dramatherapy.
 You get to express yourself in more ways than one.
 If you’re feeling troubled, stuck or at a loss for words, we will find the right outlet for you.
 For example, we may work with art, objects, storytelling, role play, embodiment and movement.

 You will not be judged on your creativity.
 This type of therapy is about empowering you to express your emotions freely.
 We only use tools and techniques that help you.
 You participate in exercises according to your comfort level.